 \section{Abstract}

-Nested simulation arises frequently in {risk management} or uncertainty quantification problems, where the performance measure is a function of the simulation output mean conditional on the outer scenario.
-The standard nested simulation samples $M$ outer scenarios and runs $N$ inner replications at each.
-We propose a new experiment design framework for a problem whose inner replication's inputs are generated from distributions parameterized by the outer scenario.
-This structure lets us pool replications from an outer scenario to estimate another scenario's conditional mean via the likelihood ratio method.
-We formulate a bi-level optimization problem to decide not only which of $M$ outer scenarios to simulate and how many times to replicate at each, but also how to pool these replications such that the total simulation effort is minimized while achieving a target level of {precision}.
-The resulting optimal design requires far less simulation effort than $MN$.
-We provide asymptotic analyses on the convergence rates of the performance measure estimators computed from the experiment design.
-Empirical results show that our experiment design reduces the simulation effort by orders of magnitude compared to the standard nested simulation and outperforms a state-of-the-art regression-based design that pools replications via regression.
+In nested simulation literature, a common assumption is that the experimenter can choose the number of outer scenarios to sample.
+This paper considers the case when the experimenter is given a fixed set of outer scenarios from an external entity.
+We propose a nested simulation experiment design that pools inner replications from one scenario to estimate another scenario's conditional mean via the likelihood ratio method.
+Given the outer scenarios, we decide how many inner replications to run at each outer scenario as well as how to pool the inner replications by solving a bi-level optimization problem that minimizes the total simulation effort.
+We provide asymptotic analyses on the convergence rates of the performance measure estimators computed from the optimized experiment design.
+Under some assumptions, the optimized design achieves $\cO(\Gamma^{-1})$ mean squared error of the estimators given simulation budget $\Gamma$.
+Numerical experiments demonstrate that our design outperforms a state-of-the-art design that pools replications via regression.